Simple Guide to RC Gearing

 Select the correct gearing for your motor

 Despite being able to select any gear ratio you like, you should still take into consideration the motor being used.
-Your RC Car manual should give recommendations on gear ratios.
+Your RC Car manual may provide recommendations on gear ratios.

 A higher turn motor (13.5t, 17.5t etc) will have more torque but less top speed or RPM.
 Therefore, a higher turn motor will need a larger pinion / smaller spur gear combination to make use of all this low end torque.